Learn how to think clearly during market downturns. Explore lessons on diversification, rebalancing, and finding opportunity in volatility.

 Timeless principles to keep in mind:

-This is a moment to step back from headlines and short-term fluctuations, and instead return to the foundations of steady, purposeful investing.
+This can be a moment to step back from headlines and short-term fluctuations, and instead return to the foundations of a long-term investment plan.

 Step two: Revisit diversification — with nuance

-You’ve likely heard that diversification is key — and it is.
-But effective diversification goes beyond simply owning multiple assets.
-It means intentionally spreading risk across different asset classes, industries, regions, and behaviours.
+Diversification is widely used, but it needs to be understood properly.
+Effective diversification goes beyond simply owning multiple assets.
+It means intentionally spreading exposure across different asset classes, industries, regions, and types of market behaviour.

 Adding more investments to a portfolio only reduces volatility up to a point.
-The real benefit comes when you combine assets that respond differently to the same events — such as energy and tech stocks, which may behave very differently during inflationary periods or interest rate changes.
+The benefit may come from combining assets that respond differently to the same events, such as sectors that react in different ways to inflation, interest rate changes or shifts in demand.

 Common diversification pitfalls to avoid: